-Engagement ceremony is quite similar to Roka but on a very large scale, the families of the bride and groom throws a huge party in the celebration of the wedding where the couple exchange rings and other customs are also performed like Chunni Chadhai for bride and Tilak of groom.
-This ceremony is tends to happen 2-3 days before the wedding followed by Mehendi and sangeet.
-Some people merge Engagement and cocktail party together so the bride should go for outfits that falls perfectly for both the events like Floor sweeping Anarkali or Gowns that will give a pure princess look to her.
+The engagement ceremony is quite similar to Roka but on a very large scale, the families of the bride and groom throw a huge party in the celebration of the wedding where the couple exchange rings, and other customs are also performed like Chunni Chadhai for bride and Tilak of the groom.
+This ceremony tends to happen 2-3 days before the wedding followed by Mehendi and sangeet.
+Some people merge Engagement and cocktail parties together so the bride should go for outfits that fall perfectly for both the events like Floor sweeping Anarkali or Gowns that will give a pure princess look to her.

-Here comes the fun part, Sangeet…once the ceremony where only the ladies of family get together to the dance and music competition between Bride and Groom’s family, a lot of things changed but the fun is the same. families starts preparing for sangeet for months before wedding, well everyone wants to be star of the night.
-From parents to siblings to besties, everyone ties up their laces and dance their hearts out.
-A night full of Bollywood dancing, the bride should go for Lehengas in bright hues that are not just comfortable for Latkes and Jhakaas but make her shine like a star.
+Here comes the fun part, Sangeet…once the ceremony where only the ladies of the family get together to the dance and music competition between the Bride and Groom’s family, a lot of things changed but the fun is the same. families start preparing for sangeet months before the wedding, well everyone wants to be the star of the night.
+From parents to siblings to besties, everyone ties up their laces and dances their hearts out.
+On a night full of Bollywood dancing, the bride should go for Lehengas in bright hues that are not just comfortable for Latkes and Jhakaas but make her shine like a star.

-Most people combine Sangeet and Mehndi function together or can be held separately as well, Mehndi yet another traditional yet exciting pre wedding ceremony.
-This custom has become such an huge part of the wedding ceremony that you can’t imagine a wedding without mehndi function.
+Most people combine Sangeet and Mehndi function together or can be held separately as well, Mehndi is yet another traditional yet exciting pre-wedding ceremony.
+This custom has become such a huge part of the wedding ceremony that you can’t imagine a wedding without a mehndi function.
 Mehndi is said to be one of the most important sixteen adornments for women popularly known as “Solah Shringar”.
-Gone the days when certain aunties and sisters were in demand around the family and neighborhood for their expertise in Mehndi designs.
+Gone are the days when certain aunties and sisters were in demand around the family and neighborhood for their expertise in Mehndi designs.
 Now people hire professionals for bridal mehndi.
-For Mehndi functions, floral jewellery are in trend, brides prefer fresh flower jewelleries specially made from scratch to exaggerate her mehndi looks.
+For Mehndi functions, floral jewelry is in trend, brides prefer fresh flower pieces of jewelry specially made from scratch to exaggerate their mehndi looks.

 Haldi and Chura Ceremony

-In North India, Haldi and Chura ceremony often takes place together in morning of the wedding day, this ceremony mostly takes place among family and close friends in Punjabi traditions.
-In Chura ceremony, the bride’s Maternal Uncle brings Chura for the bride that she wears for an year or half after her wedding, Chura is a set of red and white bangles that signifies the newly married bride.
-Followed by Haldi ceremony, Haldi is said to be really healthy for skin and makes it glow.
-In this ceremony an Ubtan made out of besan and haldi especially for the bride and groom that is applied on their face and body and it can be whole a lot messy for them that’s why comfort is the first thing one should seek in the outfit.
-The best colour to wear at this function is yellow salwar kameez as it brings out the beauty of the ceremony.
+In North India, Haldi and Chura ceremony often takes place together on the morning of the wedding day, this ceremony mostly takes place among family and close friends in Punjabi traditions.
+In the Chura ceremony, the bride’s Maternal Uncle brings Chura for the bride that she wears for a year or half after her wedding, Chura is a set of red and white bangles that signifies the newly married bride.
+Followed by the Haldi ceremony, Haldi is said to be really healthy for the skin and make it glow.
+In this ceremony, an Ubtan is made out of besan and haldi, especially for the bride and groom that is applied on their face and body and it can be whole a lot messy for them that’s why comfort is the first thing one should seek in the outfit.
+The best color to wear at this function is the yellow salwar kameez as it brings out the beauty of the ceremony.

-After months of preparations and wait, comes the final day..the day where both the bride and groom along with their family finally unite and become one.
+After months of preparations and waiting, comes the final day. the day where both the bride and groom along with their family finally unite and become one.
 This is indeed the most emotional time for the bride’s side as they have to let go of their daughter to be a part of a new family.
-The couple exchange flower garlands under a mandap or a wedding alterations where a fire is kindled, the fire is kept as a witness for the pure reunion of the couple.
-The bride’s brother gives three fistfuls of puffed rice to the bride that she offers to the fire as a wish for his sister’s happy marriage followed by “saat phere” where the couple make seven circles around the ceremonial fire, each round signifying a specific blessing they request of the god.
-The wedding ceremony is the final and the most important function through all.
-Gone the days where bridal lehenga choli only surrounds hues of red.
+The couple exchange flower garlands under a mandap or wedding alterations where a fire is kindled, the fire is kept as a witness for the pure reunion of the couple.
+The bride’s brother gives three fistfuls of puffed rice to the bride that she offers to the fire as a wish for his sister’s happy marriage followed by “saat phere” where the couple makes seven circles around the ceremonial fire, each round signifying a specific blessing they request of the god.
+The wedding ceremony is the final and the most important function in all.
+Gone are the days when bridal lehenga choli only surrounds hues of red.
 Today brides opt for pastels as well according to the theme just like Anushka Sharma.

-Being one of the most religiously and ethnically diverse nation in the world, with some of the most deeply religious societies and cultures, comes the wedding customs that people value with their heart, may be time has changed but the roots of Indian traditions is still followed with same belief that were decades ago and with the same traditional roots Andaaz Fashion brings you outfits straight from the soil of ethnicity, India.
-Andaaz Fashion is the most trust able online fashion brand that brings a wide range of ethnic wear at your door step.
-From bride to bride’s mother, we have everything under one roof for upcoming wedding season.
+Being one of the most religiously and ethnically diverse nations in the world, with some of the most deeply religious societies and cultures, comes the wedding customs that people value with their hearts, maybe the time has changed but the roots of Indian traditions are still followed with the same belief that was decades ago and with the same traditional roots Andaaz Fashion brings you outfits straight from the soil of ethnicity, India.
+Andaaz Fashion is the most trustable online fashion brand that brings a wide range of ethnic wear to your doorstep.
+From the bride to the bride’s mother, we have everything under one roof for the upcoming wedding season.
 Let our creative and professional designers make your dream outfit the way you always dreamed of.